by Rachel Siegel, CFA

 9. Practice and practice in an exam-like setting; then practice some more.

 Maybe it’s been a while since you had to sit and deliver under pressure (see #8 above), but this is the major leagues.
 The more comfortable you can get with exam-like conditions, the more comfortable you will be on exam day and confident in your ability to pass the CFA exam.

 10. Don’t be intimidated.

 Yes, some—maybe most—of the other candidates are probably starting a bit ahead of you, but remember, you only have to pass the exam, not surpass the other candidates.
 These exams are not scaled, so your absolute score determines your fate.
-Your performance is the only one that matters, so just put your head down and learn as much of the curriculum as well as you can.
+Your performance is the only one that matters.
+Just put your head down and learn as much of the curriculum as well as you can.

 The CFA charter is a great step in a finance career, no matter your starting point.
 And passing the exams is possible, even from the “back” of the field.
 It’s a commitment well worth making, but be sure to give yourself every possible advantage.
 Good luck!
 I know you can pass the CFA exam.

 Rachel S. Siegel, CFA is a respected editor for financial firms and professionals, academic journals, book authors, and courseware providers.
 She has worked with such diverse clients as Betterment, Ernst & Young, Bloomberg Exam Prep, Adapt Prep, Harvard Business School, CFA Institute, the US Federal Reserve, and Oxford University Press, and with academics across the social sciences on journal articles, dissertations, and books.
 Siegel is the author of Personal Finance 3e, a college-level text on personal finance, which was shaped by over two decades of teaching finance, accounting, and economics as a full professor at Northern Vermont University.
 She has a BA in English and an MBA, both from Yale University.